-Alongside Premier Marinas' own security measures Premier is also committed to supporting Project Kraken - a joint coastal crime prevention initiative that’s delivered by the National Crime Agency, Border Force and Police.
+Alongside Premier Marinas' own security measures, Premier is also committed to supporting Project Kraken - a joint coastal crime prevention initiative that’s delivered by the National Crime Agency, Border Force and Police.
 This initiative encourages close and regular liaison between our marinas and the local Police force who look to both Premier and its customers to report security issues or suspicious situations.
-If you are at Port Solent and you experience any of the situations described below we ask that the you report it immediately to either the marina team or call the local police on 101, or anonymously at Crimestoppers on 0800 555 111 quoting 'Kraken'.
+If you are at Port Solent Marina and you experience any of the situations described below we ask that you report it immediately to either the marina team or call the local police on 101, or anonymously at Crimestoppers on 0800 555 111 quoting 'Kraken'.

 What you should report to your Premier marina team or the Police – as appropriate

 Project Kraken: “We want you to report any unusual or suspicious activity near the coastline and in maritime environments.
 This could include:

 - Boats with names or identification numbers painted out, altered or erased.

 - People or packages landed or disembarked from boats in unusual locations and transferred into waiting vehicles.
 Why are they suspicious?
 Note; times, locations, descriptions of vessels, persons, including boat names, sail numbers, hull colours or other distinctive markings.
 If vehicles are seen note; make, registration, colour and nationality.

 - Boats moving late at night or early in the morning in suspicious circumstances, showing little or no navigational lighting or signalling to persons or vehicles ashore.

 - Boats which may be overloaded, appear low in the water, contain people who do not appear to be able to handle the vessel or are inadequately dressed for the prevailing weather conditions.